What is Emeraldine Apatite?

 Apatite’s History of Deception

 It wasn’t until the late 18th century, when modern gemological understanding was on the rise, that apatite was identified as a separate gemstone.
 Before then, it was frequently confused for other gemstones.
 Identified by famed German geologist Abraham Gottlob Werner, he named the gem apatite in 1786.
 Its Greek roots mean “to deceive,” in recognition of the stone’s history of confusing professionals and amateurs alike.

 Is Emeraldine apatite valuable?
 The value of colored stones is typically determined by a combination of its color, clarity, cut, and carat weight.
 This is no different when determining what apatite is worth.
 These guidelines will help you choose apatite stones for your collection.

+Typically colored by rare earth elements, apatite is a gem that occurs in various colors.
 Emeraldine apatite astonishes with its amazingly even color that rivals the succulent greens of Zambian emerald.
-Only available in a tight range of three shades, it represents some of the rarest colored apatites ever to enter the market.
+Only available in a tight range of three shades, it represents some of the rarest colored apatite ever to enter the market.